bitcoindevkit/bitcoindevkit.org/content/blog/2021/compact_filters_demo.md

   `core` has sent 5 BTC to our `bdk-test` wallet.
 Which is confirmed in a new block.

-  `bdk-test` can see that now by syncing with `core`.
+  `bdk-test` can see that now by syncing again.

-  (Note: BDK uses manual syncing to give wallet developers flexibility on when to sync.
-So `bdk-cli` also needs to sync manually).
+  (Note: BDK required explicit `sync()` calls to give wallet developers flexibility on when to sync).
   ```shell
   $ bdk-cli --network regtest wallet --node "127.0.0.1:18444" --wallet bdk-test -d $BDK_recv_desc -c $BDK_chng_desc sync
   {}